jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/ch3.md

 *hides* the code in its own scope bubble
 - Hiding variables and functions is useful because of the "Principle of Least Privilege" in software design.
-You should only expose what is minimally necessary to the outside world and *hide* everything else
+You should only expose what is minimally necessary to the outside world and *hide* the rest
 - Design should keep private details private to avoid unintended side-effects from outside influence

 ### Collision Avoidance ###